From Attorney to Agent: Why I Chose an eXp Realty Career

 As a buyer and seller of my personal homes, I’ve worked with many agents over the decades and I always thought an agent’s brokerage was paying for something.
 I didn’t know what.
 Maybe the agent’s time?
 Maybe advertising costs for listings?

 Beats me, but the way agents go on about how great their brokerages are, I assumed brokerages paid for some agent expenses of doing business.
 That is usually completely wrong.
-So that you don’t get blindsided, let me fill you in on some of what agents generally pay for:
+The following costs apply to most real estate agents:

-Lead Generation Costs – if you send postcards to a neighborhood to try to dig up some prospects, you’ll cover the costs of the design, printing, and postage for those.
-If you make phone calls, you’ll pay for a service to provide the phone numbers.
+- Lead Generation Costs – if you send postcards to a neighborhood to try to dig up some prospects, you’ll cover the costs of the design, printing, and postage for those.
+If you make phone calls, you’ll pay for some service to provide the phone numbers.

 Real Estate is Risky Business

-Let’s be real: if the deal doesn’t close, the agent doesn’t get paid.
-That means hours (or months) of work can go straight to the unpaid labor hall of fame.
+If a transaction does not close, the agent does not get paid.
+Hours or months of work may produce no income if a transaction falls through.
 As both a lawyer and a real estate agent, I don’t take lightly how unpredictable this career can be.

 My Traditional Brokerages vs eXp Realty Research